ype/ype.github.io/README.md

 ype
 =============

-a blog about stuff made with nanoc
+a blog about stuff made with jekyll